The Two RV Gypsies: Full-Time RVers

 Lee Duquette on the amazing arched entry bridge Lee Duquette on the amazing arched entry bridge

-Below: After crossing the bridge, Lee Duquette took photos of Karen Duquette on the arched entry bridge, and then after she crossed over the bridge.
+Below: After crossing the bridge, Lee Duquette took photos of Karen Duquette on the arched entry bridge, and again after she crossed over the bridge.

 Karen Duquette on the amazing arched entry bridge Karen Duquette on the amazing arched entry bridge